anas-araid/vvfire-web/README.md

 The main functions are:
 - Complete management system for planning, searching and tracking rescue teams during field searches for missing people.
     - Is also an alternative to expensive GPS trackers by using just smartphone localization system.
-    - You can easily monitor the positions of rescue teams at any time, have a summary of searched sectors based on datetime or area.
+    - You can easily monitor the positions of rescue teams at any time, have a summary of searched sectors based on datetime or area etc.
     <div align="center">
       <img src="https://anasaraid.me/hosting/ricerche.png" alt="riepilogo" align="center" width="320px" />
       <img src="https://anasaraid.me/hosting/riepilogo2.png" alt="riepilogo" align="center" width="320px" />